opnsense/docs/source/manual/how-tos/user-local.rst

 serial or SSH).
 The latter will only work if the user's shell is not set to ``/sbin/nologin`` and if group the user is part of is allowed SSH access.

-In order to access OPNsense via SSH, SSH access will need to be configured via **System->Settings->Administration**.
+In order to access OPNsense via SSH, SSH access will need to be configured via :menuselection:`System --> Settings --> Administration`.
 Under the "Secure Shell" heading, the following options are available:

 ============================ ==========================================================================